-As such, the FEIS developed by EUROCONTROL implements a methodology that lies somewhere between a Tier 3A and a Tier 3B methodology.
+As such, the FEIS implements a methodology that lies somewhere between a Tier 3A and a Tier 3B fuel and emissions inventory methodology.

-From the fuel burn and emissions calculated from each flight movement in the system, EUROCONTROL generates reports to assist reported by Parties to the two following conventions:

-the UNFCCC;

-the LRTAP Convention of the United Nations Economic Commission for Europe.
+The FEIS generates report for the UNFCCC and the LRTAP Convention of the United Nations Economic Commission for Europe.

-FEIS is updated on an annual basis with the previous year’s flight movement data and fuel and emissions estimations; the historical year data, starting from 2005, are maintained and, in the case of significant methodology changes that would result in a change of more than 5 % from the previous year’s estimated emissions, recalculated.
+The FEIS is updated on an annually with the previous year’s flight movement data (and the associated fuel and emissions estimations), and historical data since 2005 are maintained. if methodology changes result in a change of more than 0.5 % from the previous year’s estimated emissions, the data are recalculated.

-A more detailed description of the EUROCONTROL FEIS is available upon request from the EEA.
+A more detailed description of the EUROCONTROL FEIS is available on request from the EEA.

 Emission calculator accompanying files